< Updates

 Memories

-I may have heard a track or two off of Surfer Rosa and Come On Pilgrim, but I want to say that the first Pixies cassette I’d bought was Doolittle.
-Despite what I would say is a more pop sensibility, there are many parts to some of those songs that are just not attractive songs, but that carry a lot of expression that I was particularly ‘keyed up about,’ as dad might say.
-I didn’t ever play this record for dad, btw.
+I may have heard a track or two off of Surfer Rosa and Come On Pilgrim, but I want to say that the first Pixies music I bought was on cassette and it was Doolittle.
+Despite saying that it has a more pop sensibility, there are many parts to some of those songs that are just not attractive songs, but that carry a lot of expression that I was particularly ‘keyed up about,’ as dad might say.
+But I didn’t ever play this record for dad.

 From devils and numbers, to waves of mutilation, Eiffel towers, tattoo’d bits, pain, …this was pure essence and oddball stuff.

-Frankly, lol, it’s one of my favorite albums of all time.
+Frankly, however, it’s one of my favorite albums of all time.

 cover art for bossanova pixies' fourth album